davekinkead/thesis/paper.coffee.md

       correctVotes / @polities.length

-Running a Monte Carlo simulation hundreds of thousands of times for a range of partition numbers (5 to 30), cluster factors (0.0 to 1.0) and epistemic base rates (0.5 to 1.0) yields a probability distribution of the expected correct majority vote for each base-rate-partition-cluster tuple.
+Running a Monte Carlo simulation hundreds of thousands of times for a range of partition numbers (5 to 30), cluster factors (0.0 to 1.0) and epistemic base rates (0.5 to 1.0) yields a four dimensional data cube of probability distributions for the expected correct majority vote in each base-rate-partition-cluster tuple.

-We can examine the results from any perspective of the tuple.
-In the graph below, we see the impact of repartitioning on the epistemic virtue of a polity with an epistemic base rate of 0.6 from the perspective of clustering (each line representing the number of polities the space was partitioned into).
+We can examine the results from any perspective or slice of the data cube.
+In the graph below, we see the impact of repartitioning on epistemic virtue at an epistemic base rate of 0.6 from the perspective of clustering.
+The vertical axis represents epistemic virtue and the horizontal axis, the degree of clustering.
+Each line represents the number of polities the space was partitioned into, ranging from 5 to 30 partitons.
+(Interactive graphs are available at [http://dave.kinkead.com.au/modelling-the-boundary-problem](http://dave.kinkead.com.au/modelling-the-boundary-problem))

 <figure>
 <div id="epistemic-by-cluster" class="graph"></div>
 <figcaption>Epistemic virtue by cluster factor</figcaption></figure>

 The likelihood of any randomly selected voter in the space being correct is 0.6.
 When agents are uniformly distributed across the space by belief (ie no clustering of agent belief is present), the epistemic virtue of majority voting  - the likelihood that the majority vote of any polity is the correct choice - is very high (0.82-0.97).
 This quickly deteriorates as clustering of agent belief increases however, with no epistemic virtue of majority voting evident once agent clustering reaches 0.5.
-This hold true for all levels of partition numbers and epistemic base rates > 0.5.
+This holds true for all levels of partition numbers and epistemic base rates > 0.5.

 <figure>
 <div id="epistemic-by-partition" class="graph"></div>